Pommesritter/CivitasMain/README.md

 Remark that all functions of this software are about processing data.
 The game client will should written in C++, and for user authentication there must be additional software aswell.
 But - step after step.

 About the client: Writing a whole game client is an ambitious thing to do.
 Therefore it might be a possibility to first create a spigot plugin which hooks into a Civitas Server (it would be made so that the Spigot server itself is a client of Civitas...).
 This would provide an environment for testing out the software.

+Also note that this project started in german and will be Refractor'd into english step by step.